Written Testimony of Shaun Donovan

 And, we continue to take steps to further strengthen the Fund.
-In the 2013 Budget we announced a 10 bps annual premium increase on all FHA insured loans to comply with the requirement passed by Congress late last year, as well as an additional 25 bps annual premium increase on "jumbo" loans making the total increase for these larger loans 35bps.
-And just this week, we announced a series of premium changes that will further increase receipts to FHA by over $1 billion in fiscal years 2012 and 2013, beyond the receipts already included in the President's budget submission.
+In the 2013 Budget we announced a 10 bps annual premium increase on all FHA insured loans to comply with the requirement passed by Congress late last year, as well as an additional 25 bps annual premium increase on "jumbo" loans making the total increase for these larger loans 35 bps.
+And recently, we announced a series of premium changes that will further increase receipts to FHA by $1,480 million in fiscal years 2012 and 2013, beyond the receipts already included in the President's budget submission.
 In addition, we have also taken significant additional steps to increase accountability for FHA lenders.
 Via a final rule published a few weeks ago, we clarified the bases upon which FHA will require indemnification from lenders participating in our Lender Insurance program, making clear the rules of the road for lenders and giving FHA a solid basis upon which to require indemnification by lenders for violations of FHA guidelines.
 And we continue to seek expanded authority via legislation that will further enable us to protect the MMI Fund from unnecessary and inappropriate losses associated with lenders who violate our requirements.

 The next in a series of steps we have pursued to hold lenders accountable for their actions are the recently announced settlements with some of America's largest lenders.
 Through these settlements, FHA will receive over $900 million compensation for losses associated with loans originated outside of FHA requirements, or for which FHA's servicing requirements were violated.

 Despite the unprecedented efforts of this Administration to alter the trajectory of FHA, considerable risks remain.
-The FHA MMI Fund has two components: the Financing Account, which holds enough money to accommodate all expected losses on FHA's insured MMI portfolio as of the end of the current fiscal year; and the Capital Reserve Account, which is required to hold an additional amount equal to 2 percent of the insurance in force.
+The FHA MMI Fund has two components: the Financing Account, which holds enough money to accommodate all expected losses on FHA's insured MMI portfolio; and the Capital Reserve Account, which is required to hold an additional amount equal to 2 percent of the insurance in force.
 Since 2009, the Fund's capital reserve ratio has been below that 2 percent level.

 The President's Budget always includes estimates regarding the status of the Capital Reserve at the end of the current fiscal year.
 This prediction is based on estimates and projections of future economic conditions, including house prices and other economic factors which may or may not come to pass.
-In addition, the 2013 Budget estimate for the FHA Capital Reserve account does not include added revenue from the additional premium increases announced this week or the proceeds from FHA-approved lenders under the terms of the mortgage settlements.
-With these additional revenues accounted for, the Capital Reserve is estimated to have sufficient balances to cover all future projected losses without triggering a mandatory appropriation under the Federal Credit Reform Act.
+In addition, the 2013 Budget estimate for the FHA Capital Reserve account does not include added revenue from the additional premium increases announced over the past few weeks or the proceeds from FHA-approved lenders under the terms of the mortgage settlements.
+With these additional revenues accounted for, the Capital Reserve is estimated to have sufficient balances to cover all estimated losses without triggering a mandatory appropriation under the Federal Credit Reform Act.
 Moreover, the Budget estimates that FHA will add an additional $8 billion to the MMI Capital Reserve Account in 2013, and return to the congressionally mandated capital reserve ratio of 2 percent by 2015.

 The 2013 Budget also includes premium increases for FHA's General Insurance and Special Risk Insurance programs that serve market rate multifamily properties and healthcare facilities.
 These changes are intended to ensure that FHA products are priced appropriately to compensate for FHA's risk and encourage the return of private capital to our mortgage markets.
-The proposed increases include: 20 basis points for all new construction or substantial rehabilitation loans including but not limited to Section 220, 221(d), Section 231, Section 242, and Section 232; 15 basis points for permanent loans in Section 223(f); and 5 basis points for Section 223(a)(7).
+The proposed increases range from 5 basis points for 223(a)(7) refinancing to 20 basis points for 221(d)(4) new construction or rehabilitation activity.
 Premiums for affordable housing projects (such as those with HUD rental subsidies and low income housing tax credits, as well as those insured under FHA risk-sharing programs) will not be increased.

-With the proposed premium increases, FHA Multifamily and Healthcare loans will be priced more appropriately to crowd back in private capital, while at the same time continuing to ensure sufficient levels of available capital in these sectors.
-The increase in premiums also reflect new realities – the Multifamily book of business is five times greater than it was just three years ago, and the risk profile has changed dramatically.
-FHA's portfolio is now more than 50 percent market rate, which adds a new component of risk, and a need to take steps to ensure the future viability of the portfolio.
+With the proposed premium increases, FHA Multifamily and Healthcare loans will be priced more appropriately to facilitate the return of private capital, while at the same time continuing to ensure sufficient levels of available capital in these sectors.
+The increase in premiums also reflect new realities - the Multifamily annual book of business is five times greater than it was just three years ago, and the risk profile has changed dramatically.
+FHA's multifamily apartment portfolio is now more than 50 percent market rate, which adds a new component of risk, and a need to take steps to ensure the future viability of the portfolio.
 With interest rates at a record low the existing portfolio loans could remain in FHA's portfolio longer than the average time frames and will need to be managed prudently.
 FHA will publish the proposed increased in the Federal Register in the next 30-60 days and welcomes feedback during the comment period.

 Goal 2: Meet the Need for Quality, Affordable Rental Homes